zenialexandre/mobiauto-backend-interview/README.md

 The application is divided between microservices with different responsabilities.

 #### system-administration
-Responsible for the main services and commands above the users, profiles and roles of the system.
+Responsible for the main services and commands above the users, profiles and roles of the system. <br>
+Responsible for the common methods above the security of the system.

 #### store-management
 Responsible for the main services and commands above the stores of the system.